TALHA1000RR/awesomePython/Day39-Variable-Scope-In-Python/Day39-Notes.md

 ## 1. What is Scope?
 Scope defines **where a variable can be accessed** in a program.

-There are two main types we will study:
+There are two main types I study:
 - Local Scope
 - Global Scope